redilinxa/trip-tracker/readme.md

 Sample of the call could be found on the test/UserTripTest.php Also, if you are using postman, i have created e collection of routes with sample calls for an easy import.
 Please import the trip `trip_advisor.postman_collection.json` on the project route.

+## Improvements
+- Handle password validation (in real life scenarios password should be saved as encrypted)
+- Authentication with JWT.